galakhov/tg-channelposts-aggregator/README.md

 RUN cat /copied/here/in/another/path/file_with_a_custom_var
 ```

-By the way, you need to [prepend](https://create-react-app.dev/docs/adding-custom-environment-variables) the `REACT_APP_` prefix to your environment variables if you are trying to compile a react application during the build phase and want to pass any ENV vars into it:
+By the way, you need to [prepend](https://create-react-app.dev/docs/adding-custom-environment-variables) the `REACT_APP_` prefix to your environment variables if you are trying to compile a react application (developed based on the create-react-app) during the build phase and do want to pass any ENV vars into it:

 ```bash
 # (...) so the line with an environment variable becomes: